5 things you might not know about blue eyes

 In addition to genetics, the anatomic structure of the iris can also affect eye color to some degree.

 In other words, it’s impossible to know for sure if your children will have blue eyes — or any other color.
-Both parents may have icy blue eyes, but that’s no guarantee their child’s eyes will even be blue at all.
+Both parents may have icy blue eyes, but that’s no guarantee their child’s eyes will be blue at all.

 4. Blue eyes at birth doesn't mean blue eyes for life